 • Granulated sugar – A pinch helps speed up caramelization and intensifies the sweetness.

-• Swap shallots for toasted nuts (cashews, walnuts, pecans, or pine nuts).
+• Add toasted nuts.
+Swap the shallots for ½ cup toasted cashews, walnuts, pecans, or pine nuts.

-• Add a pinch of red pepper flakes to the beans before roasting or into the lemon-Dijon dressing for a touch of heat.
+• Add a little heat.
+Toss 1/8 teaspoon red pepper flakes with the beans before roasting (the heat mellows in the oven), or whisk into the dressing for a sharper bite.

 If you’ve never roasted vegetables before, these beans will make you a convert.
-Here’s a brief overview of how to make them (scroll down to the recipe card for more details):
+First, caramelize the shallots for the topping:

 Quick Tip